dojot/docs/source/internal-communication.rst

 These commands will register the endpoint `/device/*/latest` and `/subscription` and all requests to it are going to be forwarded to `http//data-broker:80`.
-You can check the documentation on how to add endpoints in Kong's documentation check in  :doc:`./components-and-apis`.
+You can check the documentation on how to add endpoints in Kong's documentation.
+The links are in the :doc:`./components-and-apis` page.

 For some of its registered endpoints, the script will add two plugins to selected endpoints:

 #.
 JWT generation.
 The documentation for this plugin is available at `Kong JWT
    plugin page`_.
 #.
-Configuration a plugin which will forward all policies requests to Auth.
+Configuration a plugin which will forward all policies requests to Auth
-   will invoke Auth in order to authenticate requests.
-This plugin is available inside repository `Kong repository`_.
+   in order to authenticate requests.
+This plugin is available inside the `Kong repository`_.

 The following request install these two plugins in data-broker API: